antmicro/topwrap/docs/source/getting_started.md

     ```

 :::{note}
-To use `fpga_topwrap parse` command you also need to install optional dependencies:
+To use `topwrap parse` command you also need to install optional dependencies:
 ```bash
 pip3 install ".[topwrap-parse]"
 ```